 Enjoy these tips the next time you are home sick or just want to treat yourself to something special!

-1. Make a fort and sleep in it!
-Kids and adults alike will love creating there own special place for rest and recovery.
+Kids and adults alike will love creating their own special place for rest and recovery.
 It doesn't have to be super fancy.
 Throw some sheets or blankets over the back of furniture, and viola!
 Fill your fort with treasures such as good books, pillows, and all your fuzzy friends (real or stuffed!).
 Being comfortable will help you sleep which your body needs when you are under the weather.
 Don't forget your favorite comfy pajamas!

-2. Take a long bubble bath and add a few drops of your favorite scented oil.
+Hop in the tub and add a few drops of your favorite scented oil.
 Add a few candles for more relaxed lighting.
 If you don't have access to a tub, a long steamy shower works wonders just as well.
-Allow your muscles to release any tension they may be holding on to.
+Allow your muscles to release any tension they may be holding.
 This will certainly relax your body and mind.

-6. Read your favorite childhood book.
-Sometimes its hard to pay attention to the lengthy novel we are currently reading.
+Sometimes it's hard to pay attention to the lengthy novel we are currently reading.
 A children's book or young adult novel is great because it is easy to read and usually brings back good memories.
 My favorite childhood book is Ella Enchanted by Gail Carson Levine, I love the fairytale quality to it!
 A spooky or silly book would do just as well.
 Try a picture book with no words and make your own story up!

-8. Make a list.
-A list doesn't have to mean a to do list of chores.
+A list doesn't have to mean a to-do list of chores.
 This could be anything from a birthday list to a list of your top 10 future vacation spots!
 Lists are fun because they can be quick and easy to write.
 And since we are writing again anyway why not try a poem?
 Or a short story?